-Only resident producers and adjusters are required to comply with Delaware Continuing Education laws.
-Continuing Education Credits must be completed by February 28th of every even year.
+Resident producers, adjusters and Non-Resident Adjusters are required to comply with Delaware Continuing Education laws.
+Continuing Education Credits must be completed by February 28th of every even year for Resident and February 28th of every odd year for Non-Residents.
 Resident producers are granted additional credits for holding an approved professional designation or for continuously holding a license for 25 years or more.
-See Continuing Education requirements. http://regulations.delaware.gov/AdminCode/title18/500/504.shtml#TopOfPage
+See Continuing Education Regulation 504 for requirements. http://regulations.delaware.gov/AdminCode/title18/500/504.shtml#TopOfPage

-Are non-residents required to do Continuing Education?
+• Are non-residents required to do Continuing Education?